PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Proportional Payoff Allocation Game

 \begin{observation} PNE does not exist in specific scenarios. \end{observation}

-While this result might seem frustrating, subsequent synthetic experiments largely demonstrate the typical existence of PNEs in most cases in a large-scale simulation study~(see Appendix~\ref{sect:app-high-probability} for detailed experimental setup):
+While this result may seem discouraging, large-scale simulations suggest that PNEs typically exist in most cases.
+Our synthetic experiments support this finding, as detailed in \cref{sect:app-high-probability}.

-\begin{observation} We randomly choose $N$ and $K$ from the range $[10, 100]$ and sample resources' payoffs and players' weights from four distributions supported on $[0, 1]$.
-Among the $20,000,000$ randomly generated game configurations we tested, PNE was absent in only one instance. \end{observation}
+\begin{observation} We randomly select $N$ and $K$ from the range $[10, 100]$ and sample resource payoffs and player weights from four distributions supported on $[0,1]$.
+Among $20,000,000$ randomly generated game configurations, a PNE fails to exist in only one instance. \end{observation}

 These synthetic experiments allow us to infer that the existence of PNE is a common occurrence in practical scenarios.